materialsvirtuallab/matgl/README.md

    On the next run, the latest model will be downloaded.
 With effect from v0.5.2, we have implemented a model versioning scheme that will detect code vs model version conflicts and alert the user of such problems.

+3. **What pre-trained models should I be using?**

+   Answer: There is no one definitive answer.
+In general, the newer the architecture and dataset, the more likely the model performs better.
+However, it should also be noted that a model operating on a more diverse dataset may compromise on  performance on a specific system.
+The best way is to look at the READMEs included with each model and do some tests on the systems you are interested in.

+4. **How do I contribute to matgl?**

+   Answer: For code contributions, please fork and submit pull requests.
+You should read the [developer guide] (developer) to understand the general design guidelines.

+   We welcome pre-trained model contributions as well, which should also be submitted via PRs.
+Please follow the folder structure of the pretrained models.
+In particular, we expect all models to come with a README and notebook documenting its use and its key performance metrics.
+Also, we expect contributions to be on new properties or systems or to significantly outperform the existing models.
+We will develop an alternative means for model sharing in the future.

 ## Acknowledgments